Free photo to cross stitch converterConvert a photo to a cross stitch pattern (free)

 Yes.
 The full editor includes brush, fill, and selection tools.
 You can change colors, remove stitches, add backstitch for definition, and clean up any areas that didn't convert well.

-Cross stitch confetti refers to scattered single stitches that don't connect to form shapes—usually caused by photo conversion.
-StitchMate's algorithm reduces confetti automatically by grouping similar colors into stitchable regions.
+Cross stitch confetti refers to scattered single stitches that don't connect to form shapes — usually caused by photo conversion.
+Stitchmate's algorithm reduces confetti automatically by grouping similar colors into stitchable regions.
 For remaining confetti, the cleanup brush lets you smooth problem areas with one stroke.

-Drag your picture into StitchMate, choose how many colors and stitches you want, and watch the pattern generate instantly.
-The converter handles color matching, confetti reduction, and thread calculations—just export when you're happy with the preview.
+Drag your picture into Stitchmate, choose how many colors and stitches you want, and watch the pattern generate instantly.
+The converter handles color matching across 40+ embroidery floss brands (DMC, Anchor, Cosmo, Madeira, and more), confetti reduction, and stitch calculations automatically.
+Adjust until the preview looks right — usually about 30 seconds — then export as a printable PDF with symbols and thread list.

 See how your photo converts